 Unlike women, there is no period in the dog’s reproductive cycle that could be called or be similar to menopause as it happens in women.
 In fact, dogs remain capable of fertilization throughout their whole lives.

 After menopause, women are no longer fertile and egg production ceases.
 Dogs share many physiological similarities to humans, including a decline in fertility.
 While female dogs technically do not undergo menopause because their heat periods do not always stop completely, they reach a menopause-like state that shares signs and symptoms with human menopause.

-Unlike women, there is no period in dogs reproductive and sexual cycle that could be called or be similar to menopause.
+Unlike women, there is no period in dogs reproductive cycle that could be called or be similar to menopause.
 In fact, they remain capable of fertilization throughout their whole life.

-As a rule, the estrus in bitches is repeated cyclically every 6 months.
-Full cycles in older bitches are usually irregular.
+As a rule, the estrus in female dogs is repeated cyclically every 6 months.
+Full cycles in older female dogs are usually irregular.
 However, estrus does not stop completely even in very old individuals, which means that there is not an analogy with menopause in women.

 Changes that may be expected are the extend period between the two estruses, lack of visible estrus or absence of variations in external signs typical of the individual phase.
 Bleeding can be scarce or enhanced.

 Did you know?
 As intact female dogs grow older and go through several heat cycles, the become more and more predisposed to a potentially life threatening conditions known as “ canine pyometra.”

 DVM Ivana Vukasinovic is a veterinarian in Belgrade, capital city of Serbia.

 She received her B.S from University of Belgrade in 2012, and her master’s degree from Veterinary University, Belgrade.